NyoroGiraffe/Experi-City/06_Actions/CIF.md

 The Engine may therefore generate a New Intent that no individual participant initially proposed when that Intent better reflects the underlying aspirations identified through Intent Decomposition.

-However, it should not force incompatible elements together merely to avoid making a difficult choice.
+However, it SHOULD NOT force incompatible elements together merely to avoid making a difficult choice.

 If an integrated structure would create excessive cost, complexity, risk, or other problems, the Engine SHOULD return to Stage 4 — Priority Resolution or proceed to Stage 6 — Selection Resolution.